-If you are going through one of these problems at your house, we are a good choice to help you out.
+If you are going through one of these problems at your house, contact a good choice to help you out.

-Why not give us a quick phone call, and we can talk about what is going on and set up a time to come by your house and give you an option on how we would fix it.
+Why not make a quick phone call and talk about what is going on and set up a time to come by your house and give you an option on how it could be fixed.

 Is It a Problem or Not?